ge-flight-analytics/EmsApi.Client/csharp/README.md

 * Implement an access class for the route deriving from Access\EmsApiRouteAccess.cs
 * Add a public property for the access class to Service\EmsApiService.cs, and add it to the InitializeAccessProperties function.
 * Add a SpecFlow test for the new routes.
-	* Note: The SpecFlow Visual Studio extension is required when adding new tests in the Tests\Features directory, but it isn't required for running the existing tests.

 ## Todo
 * Implement the rest of the routes.
 * Implement trusted service authentication, only user / pass works currently.
-* Figure out if there are threading issues with the authentication class.
+* Make authentication properly async, and figure out if there are other authentication threading issues with respect to getting a new token.
-    * Specifically if there's a problem with race conditions when getting a new token.
-* The client library project files for VS2015 and VS2017 use different formats.
-The VS2017 format automatically includes everything under the directory unless it is explicitly told to ignore it.
-The VS2015 project must explicitly list the cs files in the csproj file.
-Therefore, when files are added or moved right now, the VS2015 project will need to be updated.
-* Test to see if everything builds on VS2015 and VS2017 community editions.
+* Test to see if everything builds on VS2015 community edition.
 * Create a script for building library and example with dotnet.exe
 * Create a dotnet core docker example.
 * Create a dotnet framework docker example.